Faculty Handbook: Vancouver Campus

 Course Syllabi

-Each course must have a syllabus that conforms to the course content approved by the academic department and the New York Institute of Technology curriculum committees and Senate.
-New York Tech faculty are expected to use the model syllabus and published course description as a basis for developing course syllabi for the course sections they will teach.
-All faculty are required to prepare their own syllabus for each course section.
-These are to be distributed to the students during the first-class meeting and posted on the Learning Management System.
-A copy must be given to the relevant Assistant/Associate Dean prior to the start of the term for review.
+Each course must have a syllabus that conforms to the course content approved by the academic department, curriculum committees, and the Academic Senate.
+Faculty are expected to use the model syllabus and published course description as a basis for developing course syllabi for the course sections they will teach.
+All faculty are required to prepare their syllabus for each course section.
+These will be distributed to the students during the first-class meeting and posted on the Learning Management System (LMS).
+A copy must be given to the relevant assistant/associate dean prior to the start of the term for review.
 The syllabus for each course must include the following information:

-The syllabus should also include any other information the faculty member feels will help students understand the scope and activities of the course and their responsibilities as well as the expected learning outcomes.
-See policy statements in this handbook as background for reviewing them with students.
+The syllabus should also include any other information that the faculty member feels will help students understand the course's scope and activities, their responsibilities, and the expected learning outcomes.
 A syllabus represents an agreement between the instructor and the student specifying what each is expected to accomplish during the term.
-The information provided on the course outline must form the basis for the calculation of student grades.
-Discrepancies between information on the course syllabus and the actual method used to calculate grades are often the cause for student grade appeals.
+The information provided in the course outline must form the basis for calculating student grades.
+Discrepancies between information on the course syllabus and the actual method used to calculate grades often cause student grade appeals.

-Faculty who vary their program of instruction from the approved syllabi including changes in classroom hours or mode of instruction can put the institution at risk of losing accreditation.
-The institution has an obligation to students to meet all course requirements to ensure students receive the instruction to which they are entitled and to ensure students can then meet their obligations towards their post graduate work permit.
+Faculty who vary their program of instruction from the approved syllabi, including changes in classroom hours or mode of instruction, can put the institution at risk of losing accreditation.
+The institution has an obligation to students to meet all course requirements to ensure they receive the education to which they are entitled and to ensure they can meet their obligations toward their post-graduate work permit.
 Faculty who vary their syllabus from the published syllabus without prior approval will be subject to disciplinary action.

 Early Warning